hisnameisjoseph/josepho-intern-repo/milestones/m0/Data-Privacy-Reflection.md

 - strong password
 - MFA for strict access
 - be aware of phishing attack
-- Any other apporach that can compromise the integrity of the security of data - make sure only access or store sensitive data when necessary and through authorised tools.
+- Any other approach that can compromise the integrity of the security of data - make sure only access or store sensitive data when necessary and through authorised tools.

 ### How should you store, share, and dispose of sensitive information safely?
 - encryption (e.g. AES), access control, secured channels (like SFTP) for sharing data, secure deletion of the digital file or hard drive destruction in some of the cases.